Duotun/MR-with-CG-and-AI/README.md

 - [Awesome Unity](https://github.com/RyanNielson/awesome-unity), a collection of great implementations in Unity.

-- [Awesome Unity Open Source](https://github.com/baba-s/awesome-unity-open-source-on-github), a colleciton of open-source projects in Unity.
+- [Awesome Unity Open Source](https://github.com/baba-s/awesome-unity-open-source-on-github), a collection of open-source projects in Unity.

 - [Unity Library](https://github.com/UnityCommunity/UnityLibrary), a collection of nearly everything in Unity. :star: